AI in Corporate Advisory – investment, M&A and transaction services

 But given corporate deal-making’s complexity and economic importance, careful thought is needed about how best to combine human expertise with this transformative new technology.
 The Corporate Finance Faculty convened an expert group to investigate how the sector can ready itself for the Age of AI.

 The impact of artificial intelligence (AI) on finance and business will be profound.
-The Corporate Finance Faculty has been tracking the application of AI to ‘big data’ in corporate transactions.
+For some years the Corporate Finance Faculty has been tracking the application of AI to ‘big data’ in corporate transactions.

 The global importance of corporate finance

 The application of AI to corporate finance is extremely important.
 Corporate finance investment and transactions are a major form of business activity that has a significant impact on industry sectors, national and regional economies, and, therefore, on broader society.

 Corporate finance, as it is defined in countries such as the UK, includes raising start-up and venture capital, growth capital, mergers and acquisitions (M&A), management buyouts (MBOs) backed by private equity, equity capital markets and initial public offerings (IPOs), raising debt and alternative finance, capital for specialist investment funds, infrastructure investment, and turnaround finance.

 There is great public interest and potential economic benefit in ensuring effective and responsible corporate finance for business innovation; in order to engage with new markets, new technologies, new deals and new ventures, companies need to access equity capital, debt and alternative finance.
 And M&A – worth a total of $4trn globally in 2018, according to Refinitiv – is one way that companies grow and change.